bapplz/hit-it/README.md

 ## Hit it

-Simple hit box manipulation engine in CoffeeScript
+Simple tile map generation and interaction engine in CoffeeScript

 ## Installation